jdjgilbert/wildecolhull/content/authors/Eliza-Miller/_index.md

 ---
 Eliza works as a technician on our BBSRC-funded project looking at the impact of developmental environments on bee life histories.
 She has a diverse range of experience in the field.
 She holds a BSc in Zoology with Mandarin and a distinction MSc in Molecular Medicine, from Sussex and York Universities.
 Her dissertations covered captive lion behaviour and an evolutionary analysis of the ZAK gene.
 She has gained hands-on experience in labs addressing COVID-19, HIV, and a range of plant diseases.
-She now oversees an oil recycling lab which focuses on the environment and sustainability, alongside working with Osmia bicornis.
+She now oversees an oil recycling lab which focuses on the environment and sustainability, alongside working with _Osmia bicornis_.